shan501/nft-minting-website/README.md

 # NFT Minting Website
-This repo shows you how to create a NFT minting website using only Javascript.
-NFT are native assets on Cardano which means you don't need a smart contract to interact with it.
-It is totally possible to
+This repo allows you to mint NFTs across multiple blockchains

 //demo video here

 ## Link to youtube video
 This youtube video shows you how you can build the exact same thing in under 20 minutes.